cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C5_Bookmarking-App_JavaScript/Class/NOTES.md

 - [ ] **Create an Asynchronous Fetch Function**
   - Call the OpenGraph API using a passed in "url"
-  - Return the title, image, and url
+  - Return the title, image, and URL

 ```jsx
 // FUNCTION: Grabs data from Open Graph API